ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion: Related Work

-Visual Question Generation (VQG) aims to generate questions from referenced visual content \cite{mostafazadeh2016generating, zhao2017video}.
-Depending on type of visual content, this task can be further divided into image-based question generation \cite{misra2018learning,krishna2019information, vedd2021guiding} and video-based question generation \cite{su2021end, wang2020video}.
-With the progress in embodied AI, researchers have proposed visual question-answering tasks in embodied environments \cite{das2018embodied, gordon2018iqa}.
-However, these works focus more on the agent's ability to plan actions in the environment in order to answer questions.
-Recently, \citet{gao2021env} proposed a new Env-QA dataset that focuses on evaluating the visual ability of environment understanding by asking the agent to answer questions based on an egocentric video composed of a series of actions that happened in the environment.
-Our work draws inspiration from relevant VQG works and introduces an answer-aware question generator, enabling the embodied agent to ask task-relevant questions based on the given context and answers.
+\textbf{Visual Question Generation.} Visual Question Generation (VQG) aims to generate questions from referenced visual content \cite{mostafazadeh2016generating,zhao2017video}.
+With the progress in embodied AI, prior works proposed visual question-answering tasks in embodied environments \cite{das2018embodied, gordon2018iqa}.
+However, these focus more on the agent's ability to plan actions in the environment in order to answer questions.
+Env-QA~\cite{gao2021env} focuses on evaluating the visual ability of environment understanding by asking the agent to answer questions based on an egocentric video composed of a series of actions that happened in the environment.
+Our work draws inspiration from relevant VQG works and introduces an answer-aware question generator, enabling the embodied agent to ask task-relevant questions.